rmoorman/tools/README.md

 # Tools

-Installable products and services I use many of, all day, every day.
-Language compilers and interpreters, as well as products I use at work only, ommitted.
+Products and services I recommend, and use all the time.
+Language compilers and interpreters ommitted.

 To make this list I: